JoshRozario/Wisely-Delayed/README.md

 Firefox extension that reduces wasted time on distracting sites by using the power of friction.

-Instead of blocking sites outright, Wisely Delayed forces a countdown before you can access them — giving you a moment to reconsider.
+Instead of blocking sites outright, Wisely Delayed forces a countdown before you can access them, giving you a moment to reconsider.

 ## Features